 Kimble says “When I help a pastor, I have helped a church and when I have helped a church, I have helped a community!”

 Kimble has been married to Melinda since November 1st 1980.
-They have three grown sons and live in the Historic community of Franklin, Tn. outside of Nashville.
+They have three grown sons, two daughter in laws, one granddaughter and another grandchild on the way.
+Kimble & Melinda currently live in the New York side of New Jersey.

 "Pastor, I share your heartbeat.
 I know what it's like to lead, teach, and love God's people, while quietly enduring your own stress, anxiety, and fatigue.
 I know the high expectations you face and the toll it takes on you and your family.
 In the midst of it all, Jesus is calling us to come away with Him to a quiet place to rest.
 Pastor, you pour into so many.
 Who is pouring into you?
 My mission is your deep renewal.
 It's my honor to walk alongside you, care for your soul, and help you nurture a rhythm of life with God that centers and revitalizes all that you do for God."

 Neil is an ordained pastor with over 20 years of ministry experience, the last 10 of which he served as Senior/Lead Pastor of Coast Bible Church in San Juan Capistrano, CA. He is a graduate of Biola University and Talbot School of Theology, and has worked as an associate pastor, teacher, youth pastor, and missions director in various churches and non-profits.
 Neil is spiritually gifted in wisdom and discernment.
 He's drawn to 1-on-1 and small group relationships where deep listening, reflection, and strategies for spiritual health and fullness can be cultivated.